FredericDesgreniers/SOEN422_project/Docs/Full-Scale/README.md

 ### External
 Java was used to run the webserver.

-Intellij was used for creating the java web server along with maven for dependency management.
+Intellij was used for creating the java web server along with maven for dependency management and packaging.

+Maven dependencies we're all from the spring-boot framework.

 Putty and Ubunutu subsystem for windows were used to shh into the beaglebone.